Helsinki Regional Transport Authority: Buses

 HSL offers three types of bus service: "blue" standard buses, neighbourhood buses and nine small headway crosstown "orange" lines ("runkolinja", literally: trunk lines).

 HSL tickets are also valid on most U-routes which are run by separate companies and serve cities outside of the HSL area.

 Ferry

 A ferry to Suomenlinna is part of the HSL network.
-This route is operated on two ferries, Suokki and Suomenlinna II.
+This route is operated by Suomenlinnan Liikenne Oy (SSL) on two ferries, Suokki and Suomenlinna II.

 Bikeshare

 In 2016 HSL launched Helsinki's bikeshare program.
 Starting on 2 May 2016, users could register to use the network for a day fee of €5, a week fee of €10 or the entire season from May to the end of October for €25.
 The initial network included 500 bikes, one of which a user could use to travel from any of the 50 stations to another.

 The bikeshare system is a joint venture between CityBike Finland, HKL, and HSL.
 The system is sponsored by HOK-Elanto's grocery shop chain Alepa, which has purchased the commercial space on the bicycles.
 Due to this, the bicycles are colloquially known as alepapyörät (”Alepa bikes”).

 In late 2016 HSL announced the details of a revamped bikeshare system, this time spanning 1,500 bikes and 150 stations.
 The expanded bike program brought the service to Munkkiniemi, Pasila, and Vallila.
 In addition to having 1,400 bikes and 140 stations in Helsinki, the service covered Matinkylä and Olari in Espoo with 100 bikes and 10 stations.
 The 2018 season saw a further-expanded network, with a total of 2,200 bikes at 220 stations, of which 70 are located in Espoo.
 The season fare was increased to €30.